Feijoa Fact Sheet

 - Nutrition: 120g N, 80g P2O5, 100 g K2O per year or 10-4-10 as for citrus.

 - Harvesting: October-December in California.
 Fruit falls to ground when mature or may be picked when light green, avoid bruising.
-May be sorted up to a month if held below 10 C.
+May be stored up to a month if held below 10 C.